Gifford, East Lothian: History

 The village of Gifford takes its name from the 13th-century Sir Hugo de Giffard of Yester, whose ancient Scoto-Norman family possessed the baronies of Yester, a name that derives from the Cambro-British word Ystrad (modern Welsh: Vale), Morham, and Duncanlaw in Haddingtonshire, and Tayling and Poldame in the counties of Perthshire and Forfar.

-The first Hugo de Giffard's grandson, Hugh de Giffard, was a noted magician who built Yester Castle (1/2 mi south-east of the present-day Yester House), the ruins and an underground chamber (the 'Goblin Ha') of which can be seen in Yester Wood.
+The first Hugo de Giffard's grandson, Hugh de Giffard, was a magician who built Yester Castle (1/2 mi south-east of the present-day Yester House), the ruins and an underground chamber (the 'Goblin Ha') of which can be seen in Yester Wood.
 The same Hobgoblin Hall featured in the poem "Marmion" by Walter Scott.

 The Mercat Cross was built in 1780 and is still standing in the centre of the village.
 Gifford Town Hall started life as an early 18th century private house which was later extended and then partially rebuilt.

 The ITV television series Adam Smith was filmed in and around Gifford in the early 1970s.